SisirBhandari/Exemplary-Code-Chunk/README.md

 **To ues this code, make sure to replace `Safal` with the name of your dataset, and adjust the section headers and text as appropriate for your project.**

 To see the results, check the .jpeg file in this repository.
+There are other files that I uploaded to show that the color, fill, background and other information can be changed.